tigerwxu/gcm-cnn/README.md

 # gcm-cnn
-Honours dissertation - Forecasting NZ weather from Global Circulation Models using a convolutional neural network
+Honours dissertation - Forecasting NZ weather from General Circulation Models using a convolutional neural network